 Hire a NYLS Student or Recent Graduate

-The Office of Career Planning prepares a variety of programs throughout the year, and we are always looking for alumni to serve on a career panel, come to a practice area lunch, and participate in networking events with our students.
+The Office of Academic Planning and Career Development prepares a variety of programs throughout the year, and we are always looking for alumni to serve on a career panel, come to a practice area lunch, and participate in networking events with our students.
 We found that through these programs, our students come away with a heightened understanding of various practice areas, as well as a deeper sense of the different settings – law firm, in-house, government agency, public interest organization.
 In addition to a larger-scale networking events and practice area forums, there are opportunities for our alumni to participate in more informal meetings with the students held during lunch time in the fall and spring semesters.